Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$

-We finish the paper with a slight variation on the groups $\Gamma_n^k$.
+In the present section we provide constructions resembling the $\Gamma_n^k$ groups but different in some aspects, which prove useful in certain situations where the $\Gamma_n^k$ groups are not sufficient.
 Geometrically speaking, here we consider oriented triangulations.
-Therefore, the indices of the generators of the groups are not independent and do not freely commute as was seen, for example, in the groups $\Gamma_n^5$ (see Definition \ref{def:Gamma_n5}, first relation).
+Therefore, the indices of the generators of the groups are not independent and do not freely commute as was seen, for example, in the groups $\Gamma_n^5$ (see \cref{def:Gamma_n5}, first relation).

 To be precise, we introduce the following:

 \begin{definition} Let $5\le k\le n$.
 The group $\tilde{\Gamma}_n^k$ is the group with the generators